samihauddin/AWS_cloud_computing/tech254-aws-vpc/creating_VPCs.md

 5. Then press `Create subnet`

-6. You have now successfully created 2 subnets within your VPC
+6. You have now successfully created 2 subnets within your VPC.

 ![alt text](v10.png)